j-e-s-h/catvdogClassifier-CNN/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── install.md         <- Detailed instructions to set up the virtual
     |                         environment of this project.
-    ├── data
+    ├── data               <- Data for this project.
-    │   ├── raw            <- The original, immutable data dump.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   └── processed      <- The final, canonical data sets for modeling.
     │
     ├── utils              <- Scripts to help with common tasks.
     │